 Both aspects of the studio art Senior Experience are intended to be a culmination of the practical and conceptual art-making skills developed through the studio art program.
 Designed to inform one another, both serve to encourage a more refined awareness and understanding of current issues pertinent to contemporary art along with the applied skills and critical thinking processes necessary for success either in graduate school or as a professional visual artist.

 Courses - Studio Art

-ART 100: Introduction to Studio ArtAn introduction to studio art and the fundamental principles of design.
-Projects, lectures, readings, class discussions, and critiques examine elements of two-dimensional, three-dimensional and time-based design.
+ART 100: Introduction to 3D ArtAn introduction to studio art and the fundamental principles of 3-Dimensional design.
+Projects, lectures, readings, class discussions, and critiques examine elements of three-dimensional and time-based design.
 Historic and contemporary approaches are considered as well as the evolution of technology and the continuum of visual expression.
 Emphasis is placed on developing the practical and critical thinking skills required in art-making.
 When scheduled on Tuesday-Thursday, class will dismiss early for University Convocations.

 ART 120: Image and Sound IA basic introduction to the fundamental forms, concepts, terminology, and techniques of filmmaking, contextualized within a critical/historical framework.
 Students explore multiple approaches to creating meaning through readings, screenings, lectures, discussions, and critiques, paired with video exercises and hands-on instruction.

 ART 125: Topics in Interdisciplinary ArtA course designed to provide students an opportunity to study interdisciplinary approaches to art making and knowledge seeking.
 Topics will vary based on instructors' areas of expertise and interests.
 May be repeated for credit when topic is different.